 On November 28, 2016 the new British Columbia Societies Act came into force.
-Included in the new Act is a requirement to disclose the remuneration paid to all directors, the ten highest paid employees and all contractors who are paid at least \$75,000 annually.
-During the applicable period one employee's remuneration was at least \$75,000.
+Included in the Act is a requirement to disclose the remuneration paid to all directors, the ten highest paid employees and all contractors who are paid at least \$75,000 annually.
+During the applicable period two employees remuneration was at least \$75,000.